ijmad/discod/README.md

 ## How to use it

 You don't need to checkout whole shebang unless you want to send me a pull request.
-To run it, you only need `run.sh` because the images are published in `DockerHub`, so should download automatically.
+To run it, you only need `discod-start.sh` because the images are published in `DockerHub`, so should download automatically.

 So try this: